flavorjones/calendar-assistant/README.md

   - optimize for big blocks of time
 - mirror any flights I have from my Tripit calendar to my primary calendar
   - with 90 minute blocks before and after for travel to the airport, etc.

+Also, I need to make this a real Ruby Gem so people can install it. :-\

 ## References